DeltaFi Reaches Self Reported Market Capitalization of $86.08 Million (DELFI)

-DeltaFi (DELFI) traded down 2.3% against the dollar during the 1-day period ending at 15:00 PM ET on March 5th.
-One DeltaFi token can now be purchased for approximately $0.0003 or 0.00000000 BTC on exchanges.
-DeltaFi has a total market capitalization of $86.08 million and approximately $18,262.55 worth of DeltaFi was traded on exchanges in the last 24 hours.
-During the last seven days, DeltaFi has traded 15.2% higher against the dollar.
+DeltaFi (DELFI) traded 7.5% lower against the U.S. dollar during the twenty-four hour period ending at 8:00 AM ET on March 6th.
+During the last seven days, DeltaFi has traded 24.3% higher against the U.S. dollar.
+DeltaFi has a market capitalization of $86.08 million and approximately $12,782.59 worth of DeltaFi was traded on exchanges in the last 24 hours.
+One DeltaFi token can currently be bought for $0.0003 or 0.00000001 BTC on popular exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.